The leaves are changing colours, the weather is turning crisp, and the harvest is in. Alberta is beautiful in the fall, whether you’re indoors or out.

 The Great White North Pumpkin Fair

-Get to Smoky Lake during Thanksgiving weekend.
+Get to Smoky Lake during the week before Thanksgiving weekend.
 The growers of Alberta and surrounding provinces bring their pumpkins, squash and gourds to participate in the Smoky Lake Great White North Pumpkin Fair and Weigh-off.

 Golden Larches